kdungs/dun.gs/posts/2014-11-06-c-cpp-memory.md

 uniqueObjectPtr obj{object_new(), object_free};
 ```

-A working example of this can be found in [https://github.com/kdungs/cpp-neat/tree/master/ManageC](https://github.com/kdungs/cpp-neat/tree/master/ManageC).
+A working example of this can be found in [<i class="fa fa-github"></i> kdungs/cpp-neat/ManageC](https://github.com/kdungs/cpp-neat/tree/master/ManageC).

 ## Real World Example: libgit2
 Take for example the following snippet that makes use of libgit2 to load information about a local git repository